adkelley/javascript-to-purescript/tut03/README.md

 type Error = String
 ```

 I believe it helps anyone reading my code to understand what’s happening in each of my functions.
 Later on, if I decide to express `HexValue` as a hexadecimal number, I can do that without having to go back and change all the type annotations for my functions.
-Look at the type annotations below, and hopefully, you’ll see what I mean.
+Look at the type annotations in the next section, and hopefully, you’ll see what I mean.

 The next type declaration is even more impressive.
 We use `data` to combine our types `ColorName` and `HexValue` into a composite type `Color`.
 This structure is an *algebraic data type* and [wikipedia](https://en.wikipedia.org/wiki/Algebraic_data_type) has an excellent discussion on the topic.